-The chair shall schedule appropriate courses according to student needs and faculty expertise in accordance with departmental and college policy and procedure.
-If sufficient summer courses are not scheduled so that all tenure-line and three-year faculty members who wish to may teach two classes, each faculty member requesting summer teaching will be assigned one course.
-A second course shall be assigned according to a summer teaching rotation system initially prioritizing faculty with the longest length of service in the department.
+If summer teaching is available and needed, tenure-line and faculty with 3 Year Appointments will be assigned courses according to the criteria set out in UTRGV's Guidelines and General Practices for Course Offerings During the Summer Sessions.
+If sufficient summer courses are not scheduled so that all tenure-line and three-year faculty members who wish to may teach two classes, summer teaching assignments shall then occur in accordance with a rotation system initially based on length of service in the department.
 A list of department faculty in order of their rotation shall be maintained and updated every fall semester, adding any new members of the department.
 The rotation list shall be circulated among all department faculty members.
+In order of priority each person shall be offered two sections.
 Individuals declining to teach, persons ineligible for assignment for any reason, or those whose summer courses were cancelled hold their numerical position in the rotation order.